Thewbi/armos/README.md

 blood, tiers and anger...

 Not only can there be conflicts when merging two different branches together.
-It is also possible that you work on a branch which other developers also have checked out.
-That means changes can be pushed to the same remote branch by different developers simultaneaously.
-This in turn opens up the situation where changes are present in the remote branch that you do not have on your local copy.
+It is also possible that you work on the same branch that other developers also have checked out.
+That means changes can be pushed to the same remote branch by different developers simultaneously.
+This in turn opens up the situation where changes are present in the remote branch that you do not have on your local copy while you have made local changes.

 When loading data to your local copy, which is called pulling, you can get conflicts if you have locally changed a file on a specific line that some other developer has also changed and pushed their changes.